VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/price-lists/viewing-a-price-list.md

 **Item Code** - code of the product according to your system policy.

 **Quantity** - minimum quantity of the item that must be ordered for the List or Sale price to take effect.
-Every item should have at least one price list entry with a quantity вЂњ1вЂќ to provide a default price.
+Every item should have at least one price list entry with a quantity `1` to provide a default price.

-**List Price** - this is often ManufacturerвЂ™s Suggested Retail Price (MSRP).
+**List Price** - this is often Manufacturers Suggested Retail Price (MSRP).
 In case this is the only price list entry for the product, this price will be the default price.

 **Sale Price** - not required, usually this amount would be the offered selling price of the store as opposed to the MSRP specified in the List Price field.